Odonno/gitter-bot-how-to/README.md

 * Once you have created your new GitHub account, log into the [Developer Gitter](https://developer.gitter.im/docs/welcome) page, and then access this [page](https://developer.gitter.im/apps) and take a note of the accounts **Personal Access Token**
 * You are going to need a **cloud infrastructure** somewhere to host your hubot instance.
 For example, you can host on [Heroku](https://dashboard.heroku.com/) or on [Azure](https://azure.microsoft.com/), or on your own

-# Setup
+# First steps

 To get hubot, these are the steps that had to be followed.

 **NOTE:** Although there are two hubot adapter's for Gitter, we found that only one of them works.
 Namely, this [one](https://github.com/huafu/hubot-gitter2).
 The other [one](https://github.com/kcjpop/hubot-gitter) seems older, and has been replaced by the one that we ended up using.

+1. Create your GitHub account if you don't already have one, the account that will act as your bot
-* Login into [Gitter](http://gitter.im) with the GitHub account that you want to run as your bot
+2. Login into [Gitter](http://gitter.im) with the GitHub account
-* Join the room that you want the bot to be activated on
+3. Join the room that you want the bot to be activated on
-* Install node.js (which includes npm)
+4. Install node.js (which includes npm)

+# Publish your bot

+## Host on Heroku

 * Install Heroku Toolkit
 * `mkdir C:\heroku\<yourbotname>`
 * `cd .\<yourbotname>`